neondatabase/website/content/docs/guides/prisma-tutorial.md

 ### Create TypeScript file to execute Prisma Client queries

-In your `hello-prisma` directory, create a new file called `script.ts`:
+In your `hello-neon-prisma` directory, create a new file called `script.ts`:

 ```bash
 touch script.js